 Today an effigy of Guy Fawkes (often known as a ‘guy’) is still made and burned on the bonfire, along with setting off fireworks.
 Children in some parts of England walk the streets carrying a ‘guy’ and asking for “a penny for the guy”.
 They often chant the rhyme “remember, remember the fifth of November.......”
 This is quite similar to the American practice of ‘trick-or-treating’ which is now found in England today around Halloween.

-With bonfire night fast approaching, the British Hedgehog Preservation Society (BHPS) is urging people to build bonfires on the day they are to be lit to save hedgehogs and other wildlife from appalling suffering.
+The British Hedgehog Preservation Society (BHPS) is urging people to build bonfires on the day they are to be lit to save hedgehogs and other wildlife from appalling suffering.
 This will not only save wildlife from burning to death but will also stop the bonfire from getting soaked should it rain the night before!

 If a large bonfire must be built in advance, protect it whilst building by putting some chicken wire, at least one-metre-high, all the way around the bottom.